RoachxD/ScheduleOne.HonestMainMenu/README.md

 ## What's Next?

+* [x] Rehydrate the main menu avatar with saved clothing layers/accessories so wardrobe colors match the latest playthrough.
 * [ ] Investigate replacing the in-game main menu title logo with the higher-quality version used on the game's official website and Steam store page.
 Because the current one looks like it was made in MS Paint during a coffee break.

 ## Contributing